Is Sized Typing for Coq Practical?: Size Inference

-A position-annotated type (i.e. an annotated \corecursive type) from a \cofixpoint can be passed into the algorithm, so we deal with the possibilities separately in Rules \refnorule{a-ind} and \refnorule{a-ind-star}.
-In the former, a bare \coinductive type is annotated with a stage variable; in the latter, a \coinductive type with a position annotation has its annotation replaced by a position stage variable.
-The metafunction \textsc{fresh*} does the same thing as \textsc{fresh} except that it also adds the freshly-generated stage variables to $\mathcal{P}$.
+\autoref{fig:algorithm-coind} is the second half of inference, presenting the rules related to \coinductives and \cofixpoints.
+A position term from a position-annotated \cofixpoint type can be passed into the algorithm, so we deal with the possibilities separately in Rules \refnorule{a-ind} and \refnorule{a-ind-star}.
+In both rules, a bare \coinductive type is annotated with a size variable; in \refrule{a-ind-star}, it is also added to the set of position size variables $\V^*$.
+The position annotation of \coinductive types occurs in \refrule{a-fix} or \refrule{a-cofix}, which we discuss shortly.

-In \refrule{a-constr}, we generate a fresh stage variable for each \coinductive type in the mutual definition that defines the given constructor.
-The number of types is given by \textsc{inds}.
-These are used to annotate the types of its \coinductive arguments, as well as the return type, which of course has a successor stage annotation.
+In \refrule{a-constr}, we generate a single fresh size variable, which gets annotated on the constructor's \coinductive type in the argument types of the constructor type, as well as the return type, which has the successor of that size variable.
+All other \coinductive types which aren't the constructor's \coinductive type continue to have $\infty$ annotations.